capacitor-community/intune/website/docs/troubleshooting.md

 ## Android

+### com.microsoft.identity.client.exception.MsalClientException: The redirect URI in the configuration file doesn't match

+The error `com.microsoft.identity.client.exception.MsalClientException: The redirect URI in the configuration file doesn't match with the one generated with package name and signature hash.
+Please verify the uri in the config file and your app registration in Azure portal.` is thrown when attempting to authenticate using `acquireToken` or `loginAndEnrollAccount`.

+This issue is thrown because the hash used for your redirect uri in `auth_config.json` and/or `AndroidManifest.xml` isn't correct.
+Follow the [Android installation]('./android-installation) guide to find and set the correct hash for your app.

 ### Gradle sync error: Null extracted folder for artifact

 This happens when the reference to the Intune App SDK for Android AAR file (Microsoft.Intune.MAM.SDK.aar) cannot be found.